NoahBoos/obsidian-cyclearn/README.md

 # Learn Smarter, Remember Longer

-Flashcards is the all-in-one solution tailored for learners who want to remember more with less effort.
+Cyclearn is the all-in-one solution tailored for learners who want to remember more with less effort.
 With no external apps required, everything's created, organized, and reviewed directly inside your vault.

 ## ✨ Core features
 - **Effortless Creation** – Build flashcards in just a few clicks with a clean, intuitive interface.